-Buying stock footage at iStock is a smart choice especially with our iStock Promo Code you can see below.
+Buying stock footage at iStock is a smart choice, especially with our iStock Promo Code you can see below.

 #4.
 Adobe Stock: Powered by Professional Stock Contributors

-The fact that Adobe Stock's stock videos are fully integrated into their Creative Cloud platform means that all of the videos and images they offer can be seamlessly browsed, tested, and utilized within your favourite Adobe programs, like Photoshop, InDesign … the whole gang.
+The fact that Adobe Stock's stock videos are fully integrated into their Creative Cloud platform means that all the videos and images they offer can be seamlessly browsed, tested, and utilized within your favorite Adobe programs, like Photoshop, InDesign … the whole gang.
 We can tell you right now that your graphics & web person will be thrilled to find out that you bought them a subscription to a service that puts the photos directly beneath their digital fingertips, streamlining the design, execution, and release of your most important marketing content well ahead of the deadline.

-Small companies and one-man-operations can also benefit from the collection even if they are not a part of the Creative Cloud.
+Small companies and one-man operations can also benefit from the collection, even if they are not a part of the Creative Cloud.
 Of course, what stands out about Adobe Products is their unique, refined aesthetic … something that makes the Adobe Stock website a pleasure to explore.